matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 Error and exception handling
 <<<<<<<<<<<<<<<<<<<<<<<<<<<<

-At any point the interactive verfication can go wrong.
+At any point the interactive verification can go wrong.
 The following describes what to do when an error happens:

 * Alice or Bob can cancel the verification at any time.
-A ``m.key.verification.cancel`` message must be sent to signify the cancellation.
+An ``m.key.verification.cancel`` message must be sent to signify the cancellation.
 * The verification can time out.
 Clients should time out a verification that does not complete within 10 minutes.
 Additionally, clients should expire a ``transaction_id`` which goes unused for 10 minutes after having last sent/received it.
 The client should inform the user that the verification timed out, and send an appropriate ``m.key.verification.cancel`` message to the other device.
-* When the same device attempts to intiate multiple verification attempts, the receipient should cancel all attempts with that device.
+* When the same device attempts to initiate multiple verification attempts, the recipient should cancel all attempts with that device.
-* When a device receives an unknown ``transaction_id``, it should send an appropriate ``m.key.verfication.cancel`` message to the other device indicating as such.
+* When a device receives an unknown ``transaction_id``, it should send an appropriate ``m.key.verification.cancel`` message to the other device indicating as such.
 This does not apply for inbound ``m.key.verification.start`` or ``m.key.verification.cancel`` messages.
 * If the two devices do not share a common key share, hash, HMAC, or SAS method then